nachogoro/bill-generator/README.md

 Once that is done, simply run:
 `./generate-and-email-bill.sh`

-This works best as a daily contrab entry.
+This works best as a daily crontab entry.

 ## Dependencies
 This project requires libreoffice with a European date locale for appropriate conversion from .xlsx to .csv.